-CAEATFA has begun to recruit, enroll and train Participating Financial Institutions ("PFIs") and Participating Finance Lenders ("PFLs").
-As PFIs and PFLs enroll and establish functionality under the program, CAEATFA will train contractors to participate in the program.
-To date, CAEATFA has approved one PFL, Viewtech Financial Services ("Viewtech") and one PFI, Valley Oak Credit Union.
-CAEATFA Staff is working with Viewtech and Valley Oak to prepare them for onboarding loan enrollments with the Master Servicer.
+CAEATFA has been recruiting, enrolling and training Participating Financial Institutions ("PFIs") and Participating Finance Lenders ("PFLs").
+To date, CAEATFA has approved one PFL, Viewtech Financial Services ("Viewtech") and two PFIs, Valley Oak Credit Union and Matadors Community Credit Union, approved March 21, 2016.
+CAEATFA Staff is working with Viewtech, Valley Oak and Matadors to prepare them for on-boarding loan enrollments with the Master Servicer.
 These lenders are also in the process of building and modifying their internal systems to accommodate their new CHEEF loan products.
 In addition, CAEATFA Staff is in the process of reviewing additional lender applications and continuing to engage prospective program participants.
-Staff expects to receive its first loan enrollment in April/May 2016.
+In order to create a smooth lender interface with the program CAEATFA has invested a significant amount of time to refine the loan enrollment process and integrate with lenders' existing procedures.
+Some examples include CAEATFA facilitating testing with Concord, creating procedures for partner notifications, conducting operations walkthroughs, and advocating for the acceptance of e-signatures on customer documents by the IOUs.
+CAEATFA staff has also created implementation tools and resource materials for lenders which includes checklists, an implementation manual, fillable PDF forms and a loan enrollment workbook.